Jacbfrancis/3-column-card/README.md

 ### Continued development

-My focus now will be on learning the concept of mobile first workflow and Tailwind.
+My focus now will be on learning the concept of mobile first workflow and Tailwind CSS.

 ### Useful resources